abitech88/Genie-Home-Assignment/README.md

 yarn install
 ```
 ## Run the app
-- If you need update the environment, please change .env file.
+- If you need to update the environment, please change .env file.
-- Start the postgres db by running docker compose up -d
+- Start the postgres db by running `docker compose up -d`
 - Start the application

 ### Watch mode